kushiraj/kushiraj/README.md

 ## Hi there, My name is Kushi Raj Kanchu! 👋

 ## About Me
-I am a passionate and driven Computer Science and Engineering student specializing in Artificial Intelligence and Machine Learning, currently in my third year at SR University.
-With a strong foundation in programming and cloud technologies, I build impactful software solutions using modern tools and frameworks.
-My experience includes web development, AI/ML projects, and cloud-native applications, with hands-on work in Python, Java, HTML/CSS, JavaScript, Node.js, and Azure.
+I am a motivated and detail-oriented Computer Science and Engineering student at SR University, specializing in Artificial Intelligence and Machine Learning.
+With a solid academic foundation and practical experience through internships at NIT Warangal and Skill Vertex, I have developed a strong interest in solving real-world problems using AI, ML, and optimization techniques.

-As a proactive learner and problem solver, I enjoy working in collaborative environments and tackling real-world challenges.
-I lead the Cloud Computing and DevOps Club at SRU and continuously explore innovations in cloud, AI, and automation.
+My hands-on experience spans across graph theory, NLP, and full-stack development, along with cloud tools like Azure and AWS.
+I’ve led impactful projects in domains like spam detection, hotel management, and book recommendations.
+As the Chairperson of the Cloud Computing and DevOps Club at SRU, I actively organize workshops and lead cloud-native initiatives while mentoring peers in emerging technologies.

 ---